Mental health

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 12

-If the responsible clinician believes that you no longer have a mental disorder, you must be released from compulsory status.
-This means you can no longer be made to receive assessment or treatment, and, if you are in a hospital, you are free to leave.
+You have to be released from compulsory status if the responsible clinician believes that you no longer have a “mental disorder” This means you can no longer be made to receive assessment or treatment, and, if you are in a hospital, you are free to leave.